LawrenceRadburn/Hello-World-React/README.md

 ## Working Within the .Render() Method

-Within the .Render() method I added the following HTML to display content to the DOM, <h1>Hello World</h1>.
+Within the .Render() method I added some HTML to display content to the DOM.